How to start an eCommerce business

 2. Make your business legal

-• Creating a legal structure for your business, with sole proprietorships, partnerships, limited liability companies, and c-corporations being some of the most common.
-For a detailed explanation of the relative pros and cons of each corporate structure, be sure to read our longer article on registering your small business
+• Creating a legal structure for your business, which may be a sole proprietorship, partnership, limited liability company, or c-corporation.
+For a detailed explanation of each corporate structure, check out our longer article on registering your small business.

 3. Map inventory fulfillment

-If you intend on selling physical inventory, you’ll need a plan to secure the requisite supplies so that you can continue fulfilling online orders.
+If you intend on selling physical inventory, you’ll need to secure supplies so that you can continue fulfilling orders.
 This typically involves partnering with a distributor or wholesaler to help with logistics.
-However, it may be better to form relationships with several partners.
-Even though many online stores remained open during the pandemic, supply chain disruptions left many vendors depleted of stock.
+However, it may be better to form relationships with several partners to cover your bases in case of supply chain disruptions.

 4. Build an eCommerce site

-The next step in setting up an online store involves designing a virtual storefront through which to sell goods.
-Some online merchants choose to hire a professional developer to design their eCommerce sites.
-While this approach allows you to create a truly customized storefront, making future changes can be costly and time-consuming if you aren’t familiar with code.
-When just starting, it may make more sense to use a ready-made template that works out of the box.
+When starting an online store it’s crucial to have an attractive and accessible virtual storefront.
+While you may choose to hire a professional developer to create a customized storefront, making future changes can be costly and time-consuming if you aren’t familiar with code.
+It may make more sense to use a ready-made template that works out of the box.

 Fortunately, there is no shortage of free and paid themes that are specifically designed for eCommerce sites.
 Just remember to choose a website theme that supports: